 In about 5%-10% of laparoscopies, the doctor needs to switch to an open cholecystectomy.

-If there are any obstacles to the laparoscopic procedure—such as infection or scarring from other operations—your surgeon may do "open" surgery.
-It is called "open" surgery because the surgeon has to make a 4- to 8-inch incision (opening) in the abdomen to remove the gallbladder.
+If there are any obstacles to the laparoscopic procedure—such as infection or scarring from other operations—your surgeon may do an open surgery.
+During an open surgery, the surgeon has to make an incision in the abdomen to remove the gallbladder.
 Open cholecystectomy is very safe, but is considered major surgery and may take several weeks recovery time at home.
-This procedure accounts for approximately 25% of all the surgical procedures for gallstones.
+This procedure accounts for approximately 10%-25% of all the surgical procedures for gallstones.

 This procedure should not be done if you have:

 Clayton ES, Connor S, Alexakis N, Leandros E. Meta-analysis of endoscopy and surgery versus surgery alone for common bile duct stones with the gallbladder in situ.
 Br J Surg.
 2006;93(10):1185-1191.

 Gallstones.
 Cleveland Clinic website.
 Available at: https://my.clevelandclinic.org/health/articles/gallstones.
 Accessed September 1, 2017.

 Gallstones.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114033/Gallstones.
 Updated July 22, 2016.
 Accessed September 1, 2017.

 Gallstones.
 National Institute of Diabetes and Digesrive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/gallstones.
 Updated November 2013.
 Accessed September 1, 2017.